responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/Optimal_Transport_Based_Adversarial_Patch.md

   <img src="http:/localhost:1313/images/image_optimal_transport_patch/APA_strategies.png" alt="APA_strategies">
 </p>

-* **Decision boundaries based :** Which is the most applied approach in previous works and litterature.
+* **Decision boundaries based :** <a name="subsection-11"></a> Which is the most applied approach in previous works and litterature.
 It focuses on pushing the image's representation in the neural network's **decision** space, across the decision boundary, making the network perceive it as belonging to a different, probability maximized class.

   * To simplify this approach, imagine a group of fans attempting to sneak into a VIP section at a concert by dressing in a fancy way, like known VIP guests(targeted class).
 The idea is to blend in so well that they are indistinguishable from actual VIPs to the security guards (the ML model).
 Despite the simplicity and goodness of this strategy, it has some drawbacks :